lsulli/LidarManager/README.md

  On start Lidar Manager window is put in the right bottom side of the screen.
  User can switch from Qgis main window to Lidar Manager window and work with both.

+ **NB**: To prevent repeated requests for confirmation Project CRS on layer adding be sure to check "Leave as an unknown CRS (take non action)" in  setting/options/CRS Handling.

 ##  Tile Index Layer Setting <a name="til_setting"></a>

 Lidar Manager reads layers in Table of Content (TOC) and gets **only** polygon vector layer to populate "**Tile Index Layer LIDAR**" combo box list.
 Gets the first one in TOC.
 The list is empty if there aren't polygon layer.